plasmas/ccmbi-scripts/README.md

 Contributions are welcome🤣, any members of CCMBI🤼 can upload a stable version of their custom script to this repository.

 Before making a commit, check the following things:
-* No sensitive information (username👥, hostname🎯, password🗝) in your script.
+* ❌No sensitive information (username👥, hostname🎯, password🗝) in your script.
-* A short description at the head of the script📜.
+* ✔A short description at the head of the script📜.
-* Detailed annotations✒ are highly encouraged.
+* ✔Detailed annotations✒ are highly encouraged.